wingo/online-cse/online-cse.md

     n: f_n()
 ```

 However, that's not what happens.
-Neither GCC nor LLVM convert (2) to
+Neither GCC nor LLVM convert the
-(3).
+program of figure 2 to the equivalent program of figure 3.
 Why not?
 What algorithm is missing?
-This paper analyses the
+This paper analyses the decision tree
-decision tree reduction problem.
-Guided by an instinct that the
+reduction problem.
+Guided by an instinct that the solution is related
-solution is related to common subexpression elimination (CSE), we first
+to common subexpression elimination (CSE), we first express the CSE
-express the CSE algorithm in terms of a novel "CPS soup" program
+algorithm in terms of a novel "CPS soup" program representation.
+Using
-representation.
-Using this representation, we show why standard code
+this representation, we show why standard code motion techniques fail to
-motion techniques fail to apply.
-We then proceed to define an "online
+apply.
+We then proceed to define an "online common subexpression
-common subexpression elimination" algorithm as an effective single-pass
+elimination" algorithm as an effective single-pass solution.
-solution.

 ## Key Contributions